raystack/dagger/docs/guides/creating.md

 #### `Protobuf Data`

-- Dagger extensively works for [protobuf](https://developers.google.com/protocol-buffers) encoded data i.e. Dagger consumes protobuf data from kafka topics, do the processing and produces data in protobuf format to a kafka topic(when sink is kafka).
+- Dagger exclusively supports [protobuf](https://developers.google.com/protocol-buffers) encoded data i.e. Dagger consumes protobuf data from kafka topics, do the processing and produces data in protobuf format to a kafka topic(when sink is kafka).
-- So you need to push some proto encoded data to a kafka topic to run a dagger.
+- So you need to push proto data to a kafka topic to run a dagger.
 This you can do from any of easily using any of the Kafka client library.
 Follow this[tutorial](https://www.conduktor.io/how-to-produce-and-consume-protobuf-records-in-apache-kafka/) to produce proto data to a kafka topic.
-- Also you need to define the [java compiled the protobuf schema](https://developers.google.com/protocol-buffers/docs/javatutorial) in the class path or use in-house schema registry tool like [stencil](github.com/odpf/stencil) to let dagger know about the data formats.
-The stencil is a proprietary library that provides an abstraction layer, for schema handling.Schema Caching, dynamic schema updates are features of the stencil client library.
+- Also you need to define the [java compiled the protobuf schema](https://developers.google.com/protocol-buffers/docs/javatutorial) in the class path or use our in-house schema registry tool like [stencil](github.com/odpf/stencil) to let dagger know about the data schema.
+The stencil is a proprietary library that provides an abstraction layer for schema handling, Schema Caching, dynamic schema updates.

 #### `Sinks`